Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Methods

-The spatial grid has 850 radial zones, with a linear spacing of $0.3$~km until $20$~km, and then logarithmically increasing up to the radius at which the density of the progenitor falls below $500\ \rm {g/cm^3}$, which, depending on the progenitor, is typically around $10^{10}\ \rm cm$.
+The explosion was simulated using the open-source, spherically symmetric code \textsc{GR1D}\footnote{\url{https://github.com/evanoconnor/GR1D}} \citep{OConnor2010} -- with neutrino transport following an M1 moment scheme and neutrino opacities from NuLib \citet{OConnor2015} -- and a time-dependent MLT model for neutrino-driven convection based on \citet{Couch2020_STIR} and \citet{Boccioli2021_STIR_GR}.
+The spatial grid has 850 radial zones, with a linear spacing of $0.3$~km up to $20$~km and then logarithmically increasing out to the radius at which the density of the progenitor falls below $500\ \rm {g/cm^3}$, which, depending on the progenitor, is typically around $10^{10}\ \rm cm$.
 The nuclear equation of state adopted is the SFHo \citep{Steiner2013_SFHo}, based on the relativistic mean-field model of \citet{Hempel2010_HS_RMF}.